-I feed my Persians and kittens twice daily with high quality food because good nutrition means better overall health, greater body and coat.
-The amount of costs you will save later in your Persians life is also a plus.
-I have tried many different foods and I feel the most suitable balanced diet for all cats (obligate carnivores) is Farmina N&D Quinoa Functional Feline Recipe products (Quail, Herring, Duck & Lamb ) mixed with Farmina N&D Quinoa wet food) Cats need water to help with digestion, wet cat food helps cats get the water they need which they cannot get from dry food.
-A all wet (canned) diet is better than a dry (kibble) diet.
+I feed my Persians and kittens twice daily with high-quality food because good nutrition means better overall health, greater body, and coat.
+The amount of costs you will save later in your Persian's life is also a plus.
+I have tried many different foods and I feel the most suitable balanced diet for all cats (obligate carnivores) is Farmina N&D Quinoa Functional Feline Recipe products (Quail, Herring, Duck & Lamb ) mixed with Farmina N&D Quinoa wet food.
+Cats need water to help with digestion and wet cat food helps cats get the water they need which they cannot get from dry food.
+An all wet (canned) diet is better than an all dry (kibble) diet.

 Food allergies and intolerance can occur and last a lifetime.
 Allergies and food sensitivities can manifest as itching or diarrhea.
-Eating the same thing all the time can lead to these types of sensitivities, a good reason for switching things up and feeding your cat a variety of "animal based" protein sources (not plant based).
+Eating the same thing all the time can lead to these types of sensitivities, a good reason for switching things up and feeding your cat a variety of "animal-based" protein sources (not plant-based).
 A varied diet has additional health benefits because it enhances nutritional balance.
 Giving your cat the same thing all the time can result in nutritional deficiencies.
-Some meats offer more taurine than others, and they all have different amounts of protein, EFA' (essential fatty acids), vitamins and minerals.
+Some meats offer more taurine than others, and they all have different amounts of protein, EFAs (essential fatty acids), vitamins, and minerals.

 Litter Box Training